RongqingYuan/CASP16/README.md

 This is the codebase for CASP16 monomer and oligomer assessment.

+Please check each directory for source code to rank groups and plot results.

 For monomer I am using my pipeline.
-For oligomers I am directly taking the results from Qian for convenience.
+For oligomers I am directly taking the results from Qian for convenience because there are complications in the methodology.
 Both are independently validated by each of us.

 ## Monomer